aperaverzeu/Labs/3 term/dotNet/ETL/README.md

 You need .Net Runtime and SDK to be [installed](https://dotnet.microsoft.com/download).

-Create an executable .Net Core solution.
+Create an executable console .Net Core application.

-Create some projects and add to the project with DbContext EntityFramework Core packages:
+Create some projects and add to the project with DbContext EntityFrameworkCore packages:
 - Microsoft.EntityFrameworkCore
 - Microsoft.EntityFrameworkCore.SqlServer
 - System.Data.SqlClient